 Ages 2 & up.

 While this play board may look like a laptop, it promises screen-free fun, thanks to 200 different puzzles in one!
 Twenty-eight two-color magnetic puzzle pieces offer up hours of spatial reasoning, problem solving, focus, and portable entertainment.

 Available at Amazon, $14.29.

 Magnetic Game Box The Seasons

-No matter what time of year you hit the road, the kids can depict what they see out the window with this new game from HABA USA.
-Whether that’s picking spring flowers, swimming in summer, flying a kite in autumn, or building a winter snowman, kids can puzzle together seasonal scenes with 90 magnetic tiles at their fingertips.
+No matter what time of year you hit the road, the kids can depict what they see out the window with this fun game.
+Whether that’s picking spring flowers, swimming in summer, flying a kite in autumn, or building a winter snowman, kids can puzzle together seasonal scenes with loads of magnetic tiles at their fingertips.

 Ages 3 & up.